luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/04-new-physical-ware.md

 ### High-G Adaptation

-This augmentation may only be installed in morphs with hardened skeleton ware (▶322, EP2).
+This augmentation may only be installed in morphs with [hardened skeleton ware](../../../16/10-combat-augmentations.md) (_EP2_).
 It allows an enhanced morph to operate without penalty in environments with gravity higher than Earth’s (1 g).
 For biomorphs, the heart and circulatory systems are strengthened; for synthmorphs, the frame is adapted to operate with increased weight.
 The morph ignores penalties from higher gravities up to 2&nbsp;g.
 Beyond 2&nbsp;g, treat the penalties as if the gravity were 1&nbsp;g less.

 ### Laser Link (Medium)

-This is an implanted version of the laser/microwave link (▶336, EP2) with an effective range of 500,000 kilometers in space.
+This is an implanted version of the [laser/microwave link](../../../16/16-comms-and-mesh-gear.md#communications) (_EP2_) with an effective range of 500,000 kilometers in space.
 It can only be implanted in very large morphs.

 ### Long-Term Life Support